 3708 S. Las Vegas Blvd., Las Vegas; 702-692-7940 or holsteinsburgers.com

-Black Tap has two locations, in Manhattan’s Soho and Meatpacking neighborhoods.
-Brave the hour-and-a-half wait just to Instagram your $15 cotton-candy milkshake.
+Brave the extra long wait just to Instagram your $15 cotton-candy milkshake.
 Everyone’s doing it.

 Say what you will about fast food, but we can’t get enough of these milkshakes.
 They come in about 40 flavors, and thanks to the drive-throughs, you don’t even have to leave your car to get your hands on one.